-- A. Standard Candidates - 1.
-Registration Dates - a.
-Spring Election: Mandatory registration for standard candidates running for the two All University elected positions, those being President and Executive Vice President, and the Academic Senate seats must submit a standard candidate registration packet by a date set by the Elections Coordinator, in consultation with the Executive Board, that allows for an adequate and effective campaign period for all candidates. - b.
+- a.
+Spring Election: Mandatory registration for standard candidates running for the two All-University elected positions, those being President and Executive Vice President, and the Academic Senate seats must submit a standard candidate registration packet by a date, approximately three weeks prior to the election, set by the Elections Committee. - b.
 Fall Election: Mandatory registration for standard candidates running for the Residential Senate seats must submit a standard candidate registration packet by a date, approximately two weeks prior to the election, set by the Elections Committee. - 2.
 Standard Candidate Registration Packet: All necessary documents are contained in the standard candidate registration packet.
 Additional copies are available from the Elections Committee and will be available throughout the standard candidate registration period.
 Nominees must submit this packet to the Elections Committee and it must be approved before a candidate can begin campaigning. - a.
 Candidate Registration Form: Official document that contains the candidate's name (as to appear on the ballot), the position sought, candidate certification of eligibility, and candidate acceptance of the election rules and processes. - b.
 Ballot Nomination Form: All nominees seeking office are required to obtain signatures from full-time undergraduate students in their respective academic or residential areas.
 Only signatures of eligible voters accompanied by appropriate MUID numbers will be counted as valid on the Ballot Nomination Form.
 All-University tickets must obtain three hundred (300) signatures from full-time undergraduate students.
 The number of signatures required for Senate candidates will equal ten percent of the number of full-time undergraduate students in the respective area, but shall be no fewer than 10 and no more than 100 signatures.
-Candidates for Commuter Senator and Off-Campus Senator are not required to submit signatures.
+Commuter students are not required to submit signatures.
 The exact number of signatures required for each academic or residential area will be determined by the Elections Committee and printed in the Candidate Registration Packet. - c.
 Official Campaign Workers Form: Nominees must submit a complete list of official campaign workers with their registration, which must be approved by the Elections Committee before the workers may begin working on the candidate's campaign.
-Any updates must be

-- submitted throughout the campaigning period.
+Any updates must be submitted throughout the campaigning period.
 The Elections Committee must approve all additions before they may begin working on a campaign. - d.
 Campaign Materials and Expenditures Forms: Nominees must file campaign materials and expenditures forms as outlined in Section VI. - e.
-Statement of Objectives: Nominees must submit a Statement of Objectives with their registration packet.

-B. Write-In Candidates
+Statement of Objectives: Nominees must submit a Statement of Objectives with their registration packet. - B. Write-In Candidates